 For the back of the seat, it depends on the material: if it is fabric or leather, use the vacuum cleaner again; if it is plastic or any other hard material, a microfibre cloth will suffice.
 The plastic can then be treated with a suitable product (e.g. Cockpit Spray).

 Step 2: Clean up

 After removing the dust, it is usually time for the real cleaning.
 You can use various solutions.

 - A solution made of 1L of water, 500ml of white vinegar and 2 tablespoons of washing-up liquid

 - A cleaning product adapted to the cleaning of car seats

 - A solution made of 1L of water for one cup of soda crystals

-The first three suggestions are suitable for a standard cleaning of a seat without any particular stains.
-The last one is more effective but implies that the smell of ammoniac stagnates a little while in your vehicle.
+The first three suggestions are suitable for standard cleaning of a seat without any particular stains.
+The last one is more effective but implies that the smell of ammoniac stagnates for a little while in your vehicle.
 However, this product remains ideal for vomit or dried blood stains, once diluted in water.